jbms/sphinx-immaterial/docs/api.rst

 .. objconf:: cross_link_parameter_descriptions

-   This option can be used to prevent the cross linking of parameter descriptions to their declarations in the a function signature.
+   This option can be used to prevent the cross linking of parameter descriptions to their declarations in the a signature.
 This was specifically provided for the C/C++ domains because omitting parameter names in C/C++ prototypes is conventionally allowed.
    However, it can also be disabled in the python domain when using non-pythonic optional syntax as seen in our `format_exception()` example.